-Some people say Blogging Is Not Dying.
+Some people say blogging is dying.
 I say not a chance.

 Growing & Monetizing a Blog

-- Your blogging brand – you don’t have to be selling anything to have a brand; in a blogging context, it’s about having a consistent look, feel, and style of messaging that you convey to the world both on your blog and on social media
+- Branding – you don’t have to be selling anything to have a brand; in a blogging context, it’s about having a consistent look, feel, and style of messaging that you convey to the world both on your blog and on social media

 - Email marketing – Plenty of big-name people will tell you that for your blog to succeed you need to build an email list, but is that true?